CartoDB/Windshaft/test/README.md

 Windshaft tests
 --

-tests require you create a test database using the instructions in windshaft.test.sql
+* Tests require you create a test database using the instructions in windshaft.test.sql
+* As styles are cached in redis, flushing your redis database may be needed if you are developing.